 This is the view I had waking up each morning from the Hinton’s living room.
 The fog would go away by 10 am leaving beautiful and sunny weather all week.

 It had to happen, all good times must come to an end.
 Lol!
 Just look at this view from my ride yesterday!
 I saw the most beautiful clouds ever on one side of the trail.

 Only to turn around and see this on the other side.
 It never did rain and despite the heavy winds we’ve been having I managed to ride 19 miles of blue sky and cloud bliss.

 Things are pretty much back to normal and I have a lot more to say about biking and health.
 What it’s done for me has been amazing and I have a real need to pass it on to you.
 I’ve not only lost more weight being closer to my goal set last September but I am so much stronger.
 I joke with people that I just can’t seem to get depressed or run out of energy.
 The old me would have still been sitting on my ass all day crying and feeling sorry for myself.
 Different as night and day.

 Check back for more and if you have a blog about biking I’d love to hear about it and visit.
 Just leave me a link in comments telling me about it.

-My bike is my antidepressant, take one with plenty of water and fresh air.
+My bike is my antidepressant, ride one with plenty of water and fresh air every other day.